jamiemacg93/mywebsite/content/blogs/Worldbank exploration.md

 ##   method            from
 ##   as.zoo.data.frame zoo
 ```
-# create database ---------------------------------------------------------
+# Create database ---------------------------------------------------------
-#how big is big? the central question of this mini project is "what is a lot?" for a range of commonly understood and used development indicators
+#how big is big? the central question of this mini project is how should we group the world's countries?

-#let's start with GDP per capita, GDP overall, populatio total, Energy use, urgan population, poverty porportion
+#let's start with GDP per capita, GDP overall, population total, Energy use, urgan population, poverty porportion

 ```r
 #for the sake of learning, I'm going to keep the variables extremely simple: GDP, population, poverty, urbanisation and energy